2026-06-05

 The headline runs place producer and consumer on the same CCX (cores 4 and 5, sharing L3 on CCX1).
 In a real system, producer and consumer are sometimes on different CCX slices — the queue crossing traverses the Infinity Fabric rather than the shared L3.
 This case isn't the headline because most tightly-coupled trading pipelines run same-CCX by design; the side experiment shows what happens when you don't get that choice.

 Cross-CCX configuration: producer on core 4 (CCX1), consumer on core 1 (CCX0), T_bg on core 6 (CCX1).
-The p50 floor rises to 408 ns across all three variants — the Infinity Fabric round-trip is the new baseline, identical for everyone.
+The p50 floor more than doubles for all three variants — 408 ns for the arena and 488 ns for malloc and the freelist in this capture, with the same bucket-level reordering caveat as the same-CCX medians (the May capture put all three on 408).
+The Infinity Fabric round-trip is the new baseline.

 This is the gap the design discussion at the top was implicitly pointing at.
 It happens to live in the cross-CCX corner, not the headline.